Fourth quarter of 2016

 Our dynamic ConverLight™ glass offers property owners, architects, construction companies and players in the glass industry cost-efficient solar protection.
 Daylight and contact with the surroundings raise the level of comfort and well-being.
 ConverLight™ controls the heat- and light transmission while still offering daylight and a full view of the surroundings.
 With ConverLight™, customers can lower costs more than with traditional external solar protection, which is exposed to sun and wind and thus requires maintenance.
 The investment in our technology results in lower maintenance costs, as well as in improved energy efficiency and indoor comfort.
 Moreover, our technology and business model facilitate efficient, sustainable distribution around the world.

 If you want to maximize a building’s energy efficiency, it should not have windows, glass facades or glass ceilings.
 But what we are seeing today is that the trend in architecture is moving in the opposite direction toward more windows and glass.
 People need daylight and contact with their surroundings to feel good, and property owners and project developers want to offer attractive properties.
-ChromoGenics’ dynamic glass offers cost-efficient control of heat- and light transmission, which means that energy consumption for cooling can be reduced while at the same time enabling architectural freedom and contact with the surroundings.
+ChromoGenics’ dynamic glass offers cost-efficient control of heat- and light transmission, which means that energy use for cooling can be reduced while at the same time enabling architectural freedom and contact with the surroundings.

 Demand for dynamic glass is growing due to a greater focus on sustainability.
-If the EU is to be able to meet the climate target of a 20-percent reduction in energy consumption and greenhouse gas emissions by 2020, it will be necessary to make buildings more energy-efficient.
-Since a large part of energy consumption as a whole is related to the warming up and cooling down of buildings, the construction sector will play a crucial role in meeting the climate targets.
+If the EU is to be able to meet the climate target of a 20-percent reduction in energy use and greenhouse gas emissions by 2020, it will be necessary to make buildings more energy-efficient.
+Since a large part of energy use as a whole is related to the warming up and cooling down of buildings, the construction sector will play a crucial role in meeting the climate targets.
 ConverLight™ helps buildings achieve energy certification, such as Miljöbyggnad, LEED and BREEAM.

 Market surveys show that the market for dynamic glass could dramatically increase in the next few years due to the focus on energy efficiency and new opportunities such as the Internet of Things (IoT).
 ChromoGenics is in a very interesting phase with many opportunities to position itself as a leader in the market.